northeastern-rc/rc-public-documentation/docs/source/first_steps/get_access.md

 :::

 :::{sidebar} Valid NU Credentials
 Access to the cluster is limited to Northeastern affiliates with a valid NU username and password.
 Research Computing cannot create or renew Northeastern accounts.
 You must work with your sponsor to obtain or update your credentials.

+For **non-Northeastern personnel**, request a Northeastern sponsored account using this [kb article].
 :::

 **To request an account, follow these steps:**